RN Jobs: Everything You Need to Know

 Why Are More Nurses Needed?

-With a large, aging population, people living longer overall, and the persistent presence of chronic medical conditions such as diabetes, the demand for RNs isn't likely to slow anytime soon according to the American Nurses Association.
-Nursing shortages can be found across the country with the South and the West having the sharpest demand.
+With a large, aging population, people living longer overall, and the persistent presence of chronic medical conditions such as diabetes, the demand for RNs isn't likely to slow anytime soon, according to the American Nurses Association.
+Nursing shortages can be found nationwide, with the South and the West having the sharpest demand.
 Nurses impact patient care delivery more than any other job in healthcare.
 Too few nurses result in the quality of care going down.

 According to the American Association of Colleges of Nursing (AACN), colleges and universities are having a hard time expanding their current nursing education programs; more than 80,000 qualified applicants are denied admission each year due to not having enough space.
 Shortages of nursing teaching staff and clinical preceptors contribute to the problem.
 The organization is working with government entities to collaboratively develop legislation and strategies to resolve the shortage while recognizing it will take time.

 Nursing Employment Needs Across the Country

-The state of California has the most acute nursing shortage with the lowest RN-to-patient ratio in the United States.
-Consequentially, nurses in the state can earn the highest compensation; Indeed reports that RNs in California earn $45.63 per hour as an average base salary.
-States including Texas, New Jersey, and South Carolina trail behind.
+California has the most acute nursing shortage, with the lowest RN-to-patient ratio in the United States.
+Consequentially, nurses in the state can earn the highest compensation; Indeed reports that RNs in California earn $45.63 per hour as an average base salary – states including Texas, New Jersey, and South Carolina trail behind.

 Florida, Ohio, and Virginia have a sufficient amount of nurses.
 States with the most nurses overall include California (274,650), Texas (207,810), New York (180,730), Florida (174,710), and Pennsylvania (139,480).